Customizing the email template

 Two ways to preview:

-• Send test email — click Send test and we’ll send the current template to your own email address.
+- Send test email — click Send test and we’ll send the current template to your own email address.
 You can see exactly how it looks in a real inbox.
+The test email uses your real product names and includes a

 Screenshot of the Send test email button and confirmation — manual capture, drop in here.